Gustave Mesny

 Gustave Marie Maurice Mesny (28 March 1886 – 19 January 1945) was a French Army general in command of the 5th North African Infantry Division who was captured during the Second World War.
-He was victim of a war crime, unlawfully executed in retribution for the death of German general Fritz von Brodowski.
+He was victim of a war crime, controversially killed in retribution for the death of German General Fritz von Brodowski while in French custody.

-Biography
+Military career

 Mesny was a member of the military command of the eleventh region until 1939.
 Then, in 1940, he commanded the 5th North African Infantry Division.
 His unit was surrounded in the Siege of Lille (1940), and he fought with the group of General Jean-Baptiste Molinié until 31 May 1940 at Haubourdin.
 Mesny was taken prisoner and interned in the Königstein Fortress.
 Mesny was involved in the escape of General Henri Giraud in 1942.

 On 28 October 1944, German General Fritz von Brodowski was shot and killed under suspicious circumstances after he was taken prisoner by the French.
 On 8 and 9 November, Swiss and British media announced that the Wehrmacht general who, according to the same journalists, had participated in the Oradour-sur-Glane massacre (643 civilians executed by the 2nd SS Panzer Division Das Reich) had been shot.
 The German High Command concluded, without due process, that the general died in revenge for Oradour.
 In return the command asked Adolf Hitler to avenge the death of Brodowski.